Arrangement of internal control system and risk management system

 - Status of initiatives to ensure the effectiveness of audits conducted by the Audit Committee

-- Following the transition to a Company with an Audit Committee in June 2015, the Audit Committee Members participated in the resolution of the Board of Directors as Directors.
+- The Audit Committee Members participated in the resolution of the Board of Directors as Directors.
 In addition, full-time Audit Committee Members attended the Management Strategy Conference, the strategy conferences of business divisions and other meetings.
 They also inspected important documents relating to business execution, including a request for approval, in order to monitor important decision-making processes and the status of business execution.

-- During the fiscal year ended March 31, 2016, the Audit Committee was convened seven times to determine audit policies and audit plans, formulate audit standards, audit the execution of business by Directors and the status of compliance with laws and regulations and the Articles of Incorporation, and conduct reviews of financial statements.
-(The Audit & Supervisory Board prior to the transition to a Company with an Audit Committee was held twice.)
+- During the fiscal year ended March 31, 2017, the Audit Committee was convened nine times to determine audit policies and audit plans, revise audit standards, audit the execution of business by Directors and the status of compliance with laws and regulations and the Articles of Incorporation, and conduct reviews of financial statements.

-- The Management Audit Department was established in April 2015 as an organization for supporting the operations of the Audit Committee.
-The dedicated general manager of the Management Audit Department engaged in the Company’s audit activities together with the full-time Audit Committee Members.
+- The Management Audit Department was established as an organization for supporting the duties of the Audit Committee.
+The head of the Management Audit Department, who is an assigned staff to the post, engaged in the Company’s audit activities together with full-time Audit Committee Members.

 - To ensure the execution of effective audits by the Audit Committee, rules on reporting to the Audit Committee and on communicating information were set forth.
 The system for reporting to the Audit Committee and the channels for communicating information were also clarified.